amerkurev/scrapper/README.md

 ### Creating directories
 Scrapper uses two directories on the disk.
 The first one is the `user_data_dir` directory.
 This directory contains browser session data such as cookies and local storage.
 Additionally, the cache of Scrapper's own results (including screenshots) is stored in this directory.

 The second directory is `user_scripts`.
 In this directory, you can place your own JavaScript scripts, which you can then embed on pages through the Scrapper API.
-For example, to remove ads blocks or click the "Accept Cookies" button (see the `user_scripts` parameter in the [API Reference](#api-reference) section for more information).
+For example, to remove ads blocks or click the "Accept Cookies" button (see the `user-scripts` parameter in the [API Reference](#api-reference) section for more information).

 **Scrapper does not work from the root** user inside the container.
 Instead, it uses a user with UID `1001`.
 Since you will be mounting the `user_data_dir` and `user_scripts` directories from the host using [Bind Mount](https://docs.docker.com/storage/bind-mounts/), you will need to set write permissions for UID `1001` on these directories on the host.